-Durable Objects · Cloudflare Workers docs
+Durable Objects

 OBJECT_NAMESPACE.get(id) (above).

 Stubs implement E-order semantics.
-When you make multiple calls to the same stub, it is guaranteed that the calls will be delivered to the remote object in the order in which you made them.
+When you make multiple calls to the same stub, it is guaranteed that the calls will be delivered to the remote Object in the order in which you made them.
 This ordering guarantee often makes many distributed programming problems easier.
-However, there is a cost: due to random network disruptions or other transient issues, a stub may become disconnected from its remote object.
+However, there is a cost: due to random network disruptions or other transient issues, a stub may become disconnected from its remote Object.
 Once a stub is disconnected, it is permanently broken, and all in-flight calls and future calls will fail with exceptions.
-In order to make new requests to the Durable Object, you must call
+To make new requests to the Durable Object, you must call

-OBJECT_NAMESPACE.get(id) again to get a new stub, and you must keep in mind that there are no ordering guarantees between requests to the new stub vs. the old one.
-If you don't care about ordering at all, you can create a new stub for every request.
+OBJECT_NAMESPACE.get(id) again to get a new stub, keeping in mind that there are no ordering guarantees between requests to the new stub versus the old one.
+If ordering is not a concern, you can create a new stub for every request.

 Sending HTTP requests

-let response = await stub.fetch(request)
+let response = await stub.fetch(request);

-let response = await stub.fetch(url, options)
+let response = await stub.fetch(url, options);

 The